 Test 1.
-You paid wages of \$1,500 or more in any calendar quarter in 2001 or 2002.
+You paid wages of \$1,500 or more in any calendar quarter in 2002 or 2003.

 Test 2.
-You had one or more employees for at least some part of a day in any 20 or more different weeks in 2001 or 20 or more different weeks in 2002.
+You had one or more employees for at least some part of a day in any 20 or more different weeks in 2002 or 20 or more different weeks in 2003.

 Count all regular, temporary, and part-time employees.
 A partnership should not count its partners.
 If a business changes hands during the year, each employer who meets Test 1 or 2 must file.
 For purposes of Test 1 or Test 2 only, do not include wages paid by the prior (or subsequent) employer.
-But see Successor employer on
+But see Successor employer on page 4.

 Household employers.
-File a FUTA tax return only if you paid total cash wages of \$1,000 or more (for all household employees) in any calendar quarter in 2001 or 2002 for household work in a private home, local college club, or local chapter of a college fraternity or sorority.
+File a FUTA tax return only if you paid total cash wages of \$1,000 or more (for all household employees) in any calendar quarter in 2002 or 2003 for household work in a private home, local college club, or local chapter of a college fraternity or sorority.
 Individuals, estates, and trusts that owe FUTA tax for household work in a private home, in most cases, must file Schedule H (Form 1040), Household Employment Taxes, instead of Form 940 (or Form 940-EZ).
-See the Instructions for Household Employers.
+See the Instructions for Schedule H (Form 1040), Household Employers.

-In some cases, such as when you employ both household employees and other employees, you may choose to report social security, Medicare, and withheld Federal income taxes for your household employee(s) on Form 941, Employer's Quarterly Federal Tax Return, or Form 943, Employer's Annual Tax Return for Agricultural Employees, instead of on Schedule H. If you choose to report on Form 941 or Form 943, you must use Form 940 (or Form 940-EZ) to report FUTA tax.
+In some cases, such as when you employ both household employees and other employees, you may choose to report social security, Medicare, and withheld Federal income taxes for your household employee(s) on Form 941, Employer's Quarterly Federal Tax Return, or Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, instead of on Schedule H. If you choose to report on Form 941 or Form 943, you must use Form 940 (or Form 940-EZ) to report FUTA tax.